Skip to main content

 This signals the pituitary gland, also in the brain, to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 LH travels through the bloodstream to the Leydig cells in the testes, instructing them to produce testosterone.
 This entire system operates on a sophisticated feedback loop.

-When are adequate, the hypothalamus and pituitary slow down their signaling, maintaining a state of equilibrium.
+When testosterone levels are adequate, the hypothalamus and pituitary slow down their signaling, maintaining a state of equilibrium.
 When levels are low, they ramp up their signals to stimulate more production.
 Age, stress, and metabolic factors can disrupt this delicate balance, leading to the state of hypogonadism, where the body cannot produce sufficient testosterone to meet its needs.

 The Prostate Gland an Introduction